 - 60 percent admit stress caused a lack of productivity in the last month

-- An estimated one million people miss work each day because of stress
+- An estimated 1 million people miss work each day because of stress

-The National Institute for Occupational Safety and Health finds health care costs for employees with increased stress levels are 46 percent higher than those for less-stressed staff members.
-Additionally, research by the National Center for Chronic Disease Prevention and Health Promotion reports that work-related stress is the leading workplace health problem and a major occupational health risk.
+Health care costs for employees with increased stress levels are 46 percent higher than those for less-stressed staff members, says The National Institute for Occupational Safety and Health.
+Additionally, work-related stress is the leading workplace health problem and a major occupational health risk, says research by the National Center for Chronic Disease Prevention and Health Promotion.